Economic Linear Quadratic MPC With Non-Unique Optimal Solutions

 \begin{Theorem} Suppose that Assumption~\ref{ass:dissipativity} holds and $(A,B)$ is stabilizable.
 Then the CGDARE formulated with the rotated stage cost matrix $H_\Lambda\succeq0$ has a solution $P_\Lambda\succeq0$, which is also the cost-to-go of the infinite-horizon rotated OCP with terminal cost $P^\mathrm{f}_\Lambda = 0$ whose optimal feedback law is given by

-The solution of the problem formulated using the original cost yields the same state and control input trajecotires as the one of the rotated problem.
+The solution of the problem formulated using the original cost yields the same state and control input trajectories as the one of the rotated problem.
 The cost-to-go matrix of the original OCP satisfies

-\end{Theorem} \begin{pf} The result is a consequence of~\cite[Theorem~2.1]{Ntogramatzidis2015}.
+\end{Theorem} \begin{pf} The result is a consequence of~\cite[Theorem~2.1]{Ferrante2013}.
 The key observation is that the rotated problem~\eqref{eq:ocp_rotated} and the original problem~\eqref{eq:ocp} deliver the same feedback law and a shifted cost-to-go matrix $P_\Lambda=P-\Lambda$.
-Then, as proven in~\cite{Rappaport1971,Ntogramatzidis2015}, $P^\mathrm{f}_\Lambda=0$ guarantees that the optimal solution is obtained from the generalized Riccati difference equation (i.e., by value iteration).

-One can then apply~\cite[Theorem~2.1]{Ntogramatzidis2015} to the rotated cost, since stabilizability of $(A,B)$ entails the existence of an infinite sequence of inputs yielding a finite rotated cost.
+Then, as proven in~\cite{Rappaport1971,Ferrante2013}, $P^\mathrm{f}_\Lambda=0$ guarantees that the optimal solution is obtained from the generalized Riccati difference equation (i.e., by value iteration).
+One can then apply~\cite[Theorem~2.1]{Ferrante2013} to the rotated cost, since stabilizability of $(A,B)$ entails the existence of an infinite sequence of inputs yielding a finite rotated cost.

 The optimal state and input trajectories of the original and rotated OCP coincide as proven in Lemma~\ref{lem:cost_rotation_equivalence}.
 Finally, one can write the rotated CGDARE as